nasso/vim-epitech/README.md

 obselete and/or unneeded, including:
 - The integration with the norm checker - _Just write code that follows the coding style, you'll get used to it and it's less error-prone._
-- The `EpiCleaner` command, that "fixes" pastes from the PDFs - _Never.
+- The `:EpiCleaner` command, that "fixes" pastes from the PDFs - _Never.
 Ever.
 Copy.
 Anything.
 From.
 The.
 PDF.
 NEVER.
 Trust me._
 - A lot of useless code now that the headers have changed and are far smaller - _E.g. `g:header_update`, `g:epi_login` etc._